ascechen/ascechen.github.io/bindex.md

 <a name='res'></a>
 ### Research Projects

-* Managing electric vehicle charging
+* An Exponential Cone Programming Approach for Managing Electric Vehicle Charging
-* Solving semidefinite programming problems to high accuracy
+* Solving Semidefinite Programming Problems to High Accuracy

 <a name= 'teach'></a>
 ### Teaching Experience